 Table of Contents

-Thomas Calvard is Senior Lecturer in Human Resource Management in the Organisation Studies Group at the University of Edinburgh Business School, UK.
+Thomas Calvard is Senior Lecturer in Human Resource Management in the Organization Studies Group at the University of Edinburgh Business School, UK.